PrasanthLevelUp/PrasanthWebAutomationJavaSeleniumFramework/README.md

 ##Reports

 Test reports will be generated in the htmlReports directory.
-You can view the HTML reports by opening target/surefire-reports/emailable-report.html in a web browser.
+You can view the HTML reports by opening the latest report in a web browser.